Exclusive-U.S. to send 3,000 additional troops to Poland, officials say

-Russia is massing more troops near Ukraine and an invasion could come at any time, perhaps before the end of this month's Winter Olympics, U.S. Secretary of State Antony Blinken said on Friday.

-Commercial satellite images published by a private U.S. company showed new Russian military deployments at several locations near Ukraine.
+Polish Defence Minister Mariusz Blaszczak wrote on Twitter late on Friday that Poland is ready to welcome the U.S. troops anytime.

+"The U.S. administration will send additional 3,000 troops to Poland due to the tense situation in Ukraine.
+I spoke today about this issue with (U.S. Defence Secretary Lloyd) Austin," he said.
+"We are ready at any time to welcome U.S. soldiers to Poland."

-The officials, speaking on the condition of anonymity, said the U.S. troop deployment will come from the 82nd Airborne Division and not from within U.S. forces in Europe.
+The officials, speaking to Reuters on condition of anonymity, said the U.S. troop deployment will come from the 82nd Airborne Division based at Fort Bragg, North Carolina, and not from within U.S. forces in Europe.

+They are expected to be in Poland by next week, they said.

 One of the officials described it as a significant deployment.